-Job Title: Professor of Health Inequality Organisation: Lancaster University Chief Investigator
+Job Title: Professor of Mental Health & Society; Deputy Director of the Institute for Mental Health Organisation: University of Birmingham Chief Investigator

 Liz is a public health specialist in LGBTQ young people’s mental health.
 She is a public health practitioner by background and previously worked for a decade in the NHS.
 Her research expertise is focussed on explaining why there are inequalities in young people’s mental health, and unravelling the mechanisms by which poor mental health is distributed unfairly across the adolescent and young adult population.